drakkan/sftpgo/README.md

     - `connectionstring`, string.
 Provide a custom database connection string.
 If not empty this connection string will be used instead of build one using the previous parameters.
 Leave empty for drivers `bolt` and `memory`
     - `users_table`, string.
 Database table for SFTP users
     - `manage_users`, integer.
 Set to 0 to disable users management, 1 to enable
     - `track_quota`, integer.
-Set the preferred way to track users quota between the following choices:
+Set the preferred mode to track users quota between the following choices:
         - 0, disable quota tracking.
 REST API to scan user dir and update quota will do nothing
         - 1, quota is updated each time a user upload or delete a file even if the user has no quota restrictions
         - 2, quota is updated each time a user upload or delete a file but only for users with quota restrictions.
 With this configuration the "quota scan" REST API can still be used to periodically update space usage for users without quota restrictions